PTENNews Brief

 The Catch

-Here's the number that should make you pause.
+Here's the number that should give you pause.
 PTEN trades at a -52.0x forward P/E. Negative.
-The same analysts hiking price targets are working off consensus estimates that show this company losing money on a forward basis.
-That's a strange kind of bullishness: "we think the stock should be higher, but we also think earnings will be negative."
-The resolution is probably that analysts are betting on a guidance upgrade or a rig count inflection that hasn't flowed into consensus yet.
+The same analysts raising price targets are working off consensus estimates that show this company losing money over the next twelve months.
+That's an odd kind of bullishness: "the stock should be higher, but earnings will be negative."
+The likely explanation is that analysts are betting on a guidance upgrade or a rig count inflection that hasn't hit consensus yet.
 But that's a bet, not a fact.
-An 8% pre-earnings move also compresses the upside from a beat.
-If Q1 comes in merely in-line, the stock gives back most of this rally.
-The upgrade bought you the move.
-The earnings have to buy you the hold.

 Bottom Line

 Patterson-UTI is a geopolitical energy trade dressed up as an analyst upgrade story.
-If you believe oilfield services demand is about to inflect higher on global supply disruptions, the $10 price tag looks cheap against $4.8bn in revenue.
-If you think the negative forward earnings consensus is telling you something real about where rig counts and pricing are headed, then today's 8% pop is a gift to sellers, not a signal for buyers.
-Watch the Q1 earnings print and, more importantly, management's rig count and pricing guidance.
-That's the number that will tell you whether the analysts were early or just loud.
+If you believe oilfield services demand is about to turn higher on global supply disruptions, the $10 price tag looks cheap against $4.8bn in revenue.
+If you think the negative forward earnings consensus is telling you something real about rig counts and pricing, then today's 8% pop is a gift to sellers, not a signal for buyers.

 Want the full financial breakdown on Patterson-UTI?
 Generate a free PTEN report on Basis Report.